 This policy would ensure that all new buildings will be constructed to high standards of energy efficiency as a major contribution to reducing atmospheric pollution and the associated impacts on the climate.

 Why are we doing this consultation?
 Why are these changes being proposed?
 What happens next?

 The purpose of the consultation is to gain your views and any concerns about the Plan.
-Through consultations you told us what you wanted and we have worked to develop a PLan that delivers what you want.
-The results of the major consultation we undertook in 2016 can be found here.
+Through consultations you told us what you wanted and we have worked to develop a Plan that delivers what you want.
+Here are the results of the major consultation we undertook in 2016 .
 An Informal consultation means we gather views and opinions and share these ahead of a formal consultation that will carry out as part of the process dictated by the law.

 Your views really matter.

 Following this period of informal consultation we will look at the Plan and the comments from the community and make any changes that are necessary.
 The Plan must go through a referendum in order to become official planning policy and we are hoping that the referendum will take place in 2021.